PierreMishra/US_Dam_Safety_ENV.872/README.md

 Accessed: April 5, 2020

-## Folder structure, file formats, and naming conventions
+## Folder structure and file formats

 * Code - Contains .R file for the analysis
 * Data - Contains raw and processed data sets in comma separated values and shapefile formats/